tosmi-ansible/ansible-pipeline-demo/README.md

 automated way.
 New teams should automatically get:

 - A tower organization with one admin user for that organization
+  - The admin user can onboard other users in his team
 - A GIT repository for storing Ansible Controller configuration
+  - Everything the team configures should be done via this repository
+  - Onboarding creates a Job template to apply the configuration
+- An opinionated pipeline that validates automation code before rollout
 - A GIT repository containing a sample Ansible collection that is validated by the pipeline described below

+Everything should be stored in GIT repositories:

+- The automation code use configure systems, network devices and so on
+- The configuration of Ansible Controller itself

+Teams on-boarded to Ansible Controller are responsible for those two repositories.

 ## Pipeline overview